 The nurses came running at the sudden cacophony, and probably a good job that they did because there were stitches and staples straining from the hilarity of it all.
 Fortunately, nobody ripped at the seams.

 I told the Musketeers about Hot Doctor – the surgeon who’d broken the news of the severity of my injury and had performed my surgery.

-Let’s just say, when he first popped his head around my curtain, well… I usually have a rule about not going weak at the knees over a man, but had I been able to feel anything below the waist, I would have been at high risk of breaking my own rule.
+Let’s just say, when he first popped his head around my curtain, well… I usually have a rule about not going weak at the knees over a man, but if my knees hadn’t already been weak, I would have been at high risk of breaking my own rule.
 If there are silver linings to spinal injury, one of mine was being treated by someone so distractingly handsome.
 As it happens, he was also really, really nice.
 And I suppose it was kinda handy that he turned out to be a talented surgeon.

 The women who hadn’t met him were intrigued.
 Just how handsome was he?